prosopo/procaptcha-wordpress/readme.txt

 	return false;
 }

-add_filter( 'procap_protect_form', 'procap_protect_form_filter', 10, 3 );
+add_filter( 'procaptchaprotect_form', 'procaptchaprotect_form_filter', 10, 3 );
 `

-= How to show procap_ widget instantly? =
+= How to show procaptcha widget instantly? =

-The plugin loads the procap_ script with a delay until user interaction: mouseenter, click, scroll or touch.
+The plugin loads the procaptcha script with a delay until user interaction: mouseenter, click, scroll or touch.
 This significantly improves Google Pagespeed Insights score.

-To load the procap_ widget instantly, you can use the following filter:
+To load the procaptcha widget instantly, you can use the following filter:

 `
 /**
-* Filters delay time for procap_ API script.
+* Filters delay time for procaptcha API script.
 *
 * Any negative value will prevent API script from loading at all,
 * until user interaction: mouseenter, click, scroll or touch.
 * This significantly improves Google Pagespeed Insights score.
 *
-* @param int $delay Number of milliseconds to delay procap_ API script.
+* @param int $delay Number of milliseconds to delay procaptcha API script.
 *                   Any negative value means delay until user interaction.
 */
-function my_procap_delay_api( $delay ) {
+function my_procaptchadelay_api( $delay ) {
   return 0;
 }

-add_filter( 'procap_delay_api', 'my_procap_delay_api' );
+add_filter( 'procaptchadelay_api', 'my_procaptchadelay_api' );
 `

-= How to set procap_ language programmatically? =
+= How to set procaptcha language programmatically? =

-procap_ defaults to using the user's language as reported by the browser.
-However, on multilingual sites you can override this to set the procap_ language to match the current page language.
+procaptcha defaults to using the user's language as reported by the browser.
+However, on multilingual sites you can override this to set the procaptcha language to match the current page language.
 For this, you can use the following filter:

 `
 /**
-* Filters procap_ language.
+* Filters procaptcha language.
 *
 * @param string $language Language.
 */
-function my_procap_language( $language ) {
+function my_procaptchalanguage( $language ) {
   // Detect page language and return it.
   $page_language = 'some lang'; // Detection depends on the multilingual plugin used.

   return $page_language;
 }

-add_filter( 'procap_language', 'my_procap_language' );
+add_filter( 'procaptchalanguage', 'my_procaptchalanguage' );
 `

 = How to whitelist certain IPs =